Real Estate And Lemonade: A Housing Market Analogy

 - and a big poster to make a "Lemonade for Sale" sign

 Jack figured out how much he had invested into all the materials and decided if he could sell cups of lemonade for $1.00, he could make a fair profit and could provide lemonade for the thirsty people of Tallahassee.
-He was so excited about his new business that he started making lemonade right away.
+He was so excited about the new business that he started making lemonade right away.

 A Housing Market Analogy